 Treemaps show parts of a whole.
 They display hierarchical information as a cluster of rectangles varying in size and color, depending on their data value.
 The size of each rectangle represents a quantity, while the color can represent a number value or a category.

 Treemaps allow you to view trends and make comparisons quickly – especially if one color is particularly prominent.
 While spreadsheets can show multiple rows of data, treemaps can accommodate hundreds of thousands of items in one organized display, making it easy to spot patterns in seconds.
 Plus, if made correctly, they make very efficient use of space.

-- Overuse the word cloud – Word clouds sometimes get a bad reputation due to their overuse online – so use wisely!
+- Overuse the word cloud.
+Word clouds sometimes get a bad reputation due to their overuse online – so use them wisely!

-We hope you’ve enjoyed our comprehensive chart guide.
+We hope you’ve enjoyed our comprehensive data visualization guide.
 Infogram makes it easy to create variations of all of the chart types mentioned above!
-You have over 30 charts, graphs, and maps to choose from and signing up is easy.
+You have over 30 charts, graphs, and maps to choose from, and signing up is easy.